avaldebe/PowerLogger/README.md

 A subsequent single press will power up the logger.

 A double press will switch on/off the display backlight, if applicable.
-For displays with analog controlled backlight, the [shutdown circuit][softpower] can be be used to connect/disconnect the display backlight.
+The [shutdown circuit][softpower] can be be used to connect/disconnect the display backlight power pin.
-No support circuitry is required for displays with digitally controlled backlight.

 ## Install libraries on PlatformIO
 ```bash